Bangladesh - BD - BGD - BAN - South Asia

 Broadcast media

-state-owned Bangladesh Television (BTV) broadcasts throughout the country.
-Some channels, such as BTV World, operate via satellite.
-The government also owns a medium wave radio channel and some private FM radio broadcast news channels.
-Of the 41 Bangladesh approved TV stations, 26 are currently being used to broadcast.
-Of those, 23 operate under private management via cable distribution.
-Collectively, TV channels can reach more than 50 million people across the country.
+state-owned Bangladesh Television (BTV) broadcasts nationally; some channels operate via satellite; the government also owns a medium-wave radio channel and some private FM radio news channels; of the 41 approved TV stations, 26 are currently being used to broadcast, and 23 operate under private management via cable distribution

 Drinking water source